A-gardner-17/pinterest-data-pipeline441/README.md

 ![Put Record](/Images/Put_Record.png)

-Once the data was successfully being posted I read the data into DataBricks using the provided authetication credentials.
+Once the data was successfully being posted I read the data into DataBricks using the provided authentication credentials.

-The notebook for this processing can be found here [Data Bricks](/Milestone8/Milestone_8_Read.ipynb)
+The notebook for this processing can be found here [Data Bricks Processing](/Milestone8/Milestone_8_Read.ipynb)

 I was able to read in the data, decode and save to individual delta tables.

-Evidence for the final part of the process can be found here [Data Bricks2](/Milestone8/Milestone_8_Read_Transform_Write.ipynb)
+Evidence for the final part of the process can be found here [Data Bricks Read Clean and Save](/Milestone8/Milestone_8_Read_Transform_Write.ipynb)

 This notbook combines reading the streaming data into DataBricks, cleaning the data and saving to individual delta tables.